 It is not only the persons tied to this digital currency business that seem curious.
 It is alarming that although everyone can already buy subscriptions ranging from few hundred to few thousand euros to earn money from network marketing and the possible success of the digital currency, there is no clear description of their business model and its exact nature.
 For one, it is not said what exactly is backing the digital currency, although they boast on their website that the currency is backed by „real value“.
 The company also has no license, but is already advertising its future activities which definitely require one.
 Among these activities is a Global Digital Market where one could buy anything with the new digital currency.

 What is this mysterious digital currency we are talking about?
 The business is called Ultimate Business World or UBW for short, and is maintained by an Estonian company Manhattan Securities OÜ, which has received tens of thousands of euros from the users who come mainly from Estonia and Norway.
 The users buy subscriptions which include the right to advertise their products and services, or even post car sale ads on the digital market.
 The market is however not yet fully operational.
-The subscription also includes a certain amount of UBW coins that should be the go-to currency at that market.
-Part of the business is network marketing, or in another words selling subscriptions to new users and earning commission.
+The subscription also includes a certain amount of

 The Norwegian behind the scenes: I am merely an advisor